hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 ---

-A `additional_capabilities` block supports the following:
+An `additional_capabilities` block supports the following:

 * `ultra_ssd_enabled` - (Optional) Should the capacity to enable Data Disks of the `UltraSSD_LRS` storage account type be supported on this Orchestrated Virtual Machine Scale Set?
 Defaults to `false`.
 Changing this forces a new resource to be created.

 ---

-A `os_profile` block supports the following:
+An `os_profile` block supports the following:

 * `custom_data` - (Optional) The Base64-Encoded Custom Data which should be used for this Orchestrated Virtual Machine Scale Set.